dwhite25/Central_Moments_for_Scatter_Characterization/README.md

 This repository accompanies:

-*D. D. White et al., **"A Statistical Moment Framework for Sub-Resolution Scatterer Identifiability."***
+*D. D. White et al., **"A Moment-Based Framework for Sub-Resolution Radar Scatterer Characterization."***

 [Manuscript / preprint link to be added]